esdrasbeleza/greyscalr/README.md

 }
 ```

-Calling `/convert` (without an id!), you will receive a list of all available
+Calling `/convert` (without an id!), you can receive a list of all available
 image conversions.

 ## Possible status